domainsofapp/domainsofapp.github.io/_posts/2018-07-03-travel-log.md

 Foreignness to the self is discovered in foreign places.

 ## Moving Abroad
-To move abroad is to induce a Cartesian return to the a priori, which in theory should help one gain a better understanding of oneself.
+To move abroad is to induce a Cartesian return to the a priori which in theory helps one gain a better understanding of oneself.